ljlm0402/typescript-express-starter/.github/ISSUE_TEMPLATE/question--.md

 ---
-name: Question ❓
+name: "Question \U00002753"
-about: Ask a question about this project
+about: "Ask a question about this project"
 title: ""
-labels: question
+labels: "Question"
 assignees: ""
 ---